Vladimir Cristi: The last years of his life

-With the events of 1940, Vladimir took refuge in Romania and later ended up in Austria, where he was seized by Soviet secret services.
+After the Soviet occupation of Bessarabia and Northern Bukovina in 1940, Vladimir took refuge in Romania and later fled to Austria, where he was seized by Soviet secret services.
 Cristi, along with his entire family, was arrested as an "enemy of the people" and sent to the central detention facility in the USSR for investigations.
-He was separated from his family, humiliated, mistreated, and endured multiple prisons, not being a citizen of either Russia or the Soviet Union.
-The Soviet Russians punished him for being the Commissioner of the Government of Bessarabia, a member and minister in the Sfatul Țării, and for successfully removing Bessarabia from the grasp of Bolshevik Russia and Ukraine.
-He died in 1956 in the Văcărești Prison in Bucharest.
+He died in 1956 in Văcărești Prison in Bucharest.